malickateeq/Vue-Js-Notes/README.md

 #### State data mutation
 - Always try to prevent direct data mutation as it cause inconsistencies and thus leads to unexpected behaviours.
 - We use mutations to change data in state
+- Tip: We should not call mutation drectly from a component instead use `actions`

 ```js
     // 1.
 Create a mutation